> Mission Statement:

-The Sports Medicine Department at Tufts University delivers the highest quality (sports medicine) services to our student-athletes.
+The Department of Sports Medicine at Tufts University delivers the highest quality sports medicine services to our student-athletes.
 Our mission is to provide medical coverage to the intercollegiate athletic programs including prevention, education, evaluation, treatment, rehabilitation and administration of all athletic injuries.
-The sports medicine team is comprised of five full-time Athletic Trainers; all are nationally certified and licensed by the Massachusetts Board of Professional Licensure.
-The certified Athletic Trainers work under the supervision of the Tufts University team physician.
-While we recognize the student’s desire to participate in intercollegiate athletics it is our responsibility to ensure that the health and long term well-being of the student-athlete is paramount in our decision to return the student to athletics following an injury.
-The supervising physicians and NCAA Sports Medicine Handbook (http://www.ncaapublications.com/p-4203-2010-2011-sports-medicine-handbook.aspx) serve as the basis for policy decisions.
+The sports medicine team is comprised of six full-time Athletic Trainers; all are nationally certified and licensed by the Massachusetts Board of Professional Licensure.
+The certified Athletic Trainers work under the supervision of the Tufts University team physicians.
+While we recognize a student-athlete’s desire to participate in intercollegiate athletics, it is our responsibility to ensure that the health and long term well-being of the student-athlete is paramount in our decision to return the student to athletics participation following an injury.
+The supervising physicians, NATA best practices and NCAA Sports Medicine Handbook serve as the basis for policy decisions.

-The department will provide services to any students that are members, officially on the roster, of all intercollegiate varsity teams during the competitive season.
-In addition the department will provide services to the following club teams during their official competitive season: men’s and women’s rugby and men’s and women’s ultimate frisbee.
-Students who fall outside of these guidelines will need to seek care at health service, Lawrence Memorial Hospital or from a doctor of their choice.
-In-season athletes have priority, over athletes that are out of season.
-Injuries sustained before attending Tufts and/or injuries that are not a result of participation at Tufts is not eligible for service.
+The Tufts Sports Medicine Department will provide services to any students that are members, officially on the roster, of all intercollegiate varsity teams.
+In addition, the department will provide services to the following club teams during their official competitive season: men’s and women’s rugby (Fall) and men’s and women’s ultimate Frisbee (Spring).
+Tufts University students who fall outside of these guidelines will need to seek care at health services.
+In-season athletes will have priority, over athletes that outside their competitive season.

-The athletic training room is open Monday-Friday from 9am-7:00pm and on the weekends for practice and game coverage only.
-Athletes are asked to make appointments for treatment and rehabilitation by calling 617-627-5102 or speaking with the athletic trainer that coordinates care for their team.
+The Sports Medicine Suite is open Monday-Friday from 11am-7:00pm and on the weekends for practice and game coverage only.
+Typically, the Sports Medicine Suite will close one hour after the last practice of the evening ends.
+Student-athletes are asked to make appointments for treatment and rehabilitation by calling 617-627-5102 or speaking with the athletic trainer who coordinates care for the sport-specific team.

 Tufts University Health Services